saud-aslam/Java-Applications/README.md

 <p>To connect the Database Storage layer with Java, Client/Server connection is used.
 The diagram below shows the design of this project.</p>
 <img src="/diagrams/jdbc.png" alt="Server-host"></p>
 <ul>
-<li><strong>DatabaseConnectionManager</strong> communicates with Database server through JDBC ie. java.sql library component</li>
+<li><strong>DatabaseConnectionManager</strong> communicates with Database server through JDBC i.e. java.sql library components.</li>
-<li><strong>CustomerDAO/OrderDAO</strong>are classes which extends DataAccessObject interface.
+<li><strong>CustomerDAO/OrderDAO</strong> are classes which extends DataAccessObject interface.
 These classes execute the SQL queries, saves the output of the queries and then handles customerDto/orderDto</li>
 <li>Dto objects (order/customer) are java representation of database tables.
 They are manipulated by DAO layer.</li>
 <li><strong>JDBCExecutor</strong> has the main method which receives user input, initialized other layer and execute the program. </li>